 Does this mean that after three years or six years or whenever, one should throw out all her records?
 Absolutely not!
 There are going to be situations where one has to establish the basis of an asset (for which depreciation or a capital loss is claimed), or the existence of a loss carryforward from well before the normal, three year limitations period.
 Thus, before you take your old tax records to the incinerator or the shredder, it's important to go through them and make sure that any documentary material that relates to a transaction that is or will be the subject of a later years’ return be saved, just in case.
 In most audits, the burden of proving a deduction is on the taxpayer, and that includes proving the basis of an asset for which even capital gain is reported.

 The foregoing is of course not intended as legal advice, but just as a summary of the pertinent periods after which the IRS may no longer examine your returns.
-If you are notified of an examination, you should discuss these rules with your personal tax advisor.
+If you are notified of an examination, or know of errors in the tax returns you filed, you should discuss these rules with your personal tax advisor.